What Happens If A Person Lies To A Police Officer During An Investigation?

 To commit this type of offense a person must act with intent to deceive and knowingly make a false statement that is material to a criminal investigation to a peace officer, federal special investigator any employee of a law enforcement agency that is authorized to conduct and investigation.

 In reality charges are rarely brought under this statute.
 Threat of bringing this charge sometimes occurs in domestic violence cases when the victim doesn’t want to prosecute and tells the police or the prosecutor the original story wasn’t true.
-If the police or prosecutor wants to play hard ball they may threatened to bring a False Report to Peace Officer charge.
+If the police or prosecutor wants to play hard ball they may threatened to bring a False Report to a Peace Officer charge.